Calgary Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment registered 1,006,850 in November 2025, it gained 4,520 jobs from October and improved by 38,750 jobs year-over-year.
+• Total local employment stands at 1,007,540 in December 2025, it grew by 690 jobs from November and expanded by 20,170 jobs year-over-year.

 Employment Trends

-Total employment in November 2025 was 1,006,850, showing a minor increase of 4,520. from November, employment levels improved by 38,750, demonstrating resilience.
+Total employment in December 2025 was 1,007,540, showing a marginal increase of 690 from the previous month.
+Relative to December last year, employment levels expanded by 20,170, demonstrating resilience.

 Scroll down to explore more data